-We all know somebody who appears to be a ‘glass half full’ person.
+We all know somebody who appears to be a ‘glass half empty’ person.
 They tend to see obstacles in every situation rather than opportunities.
 But it is possible to change the way you think and cultivate a more positive way of thinking that will help you to cope with the situations that might bring you stress.

 I have been reading a lot about Wayne Dyer recently, and listening to him on You Tube.
 He said, ‘If you change the way you look at things, the things you look at change.’
 He suggested saying and writing positive affirmations such as: